SetProtocol/STIPS/STIPS/STIP-011.md

 > removeExtension

-Remove an existing SetToken and DelegatedManager tracked by the TradeExtension
+Remove an existing SetToken and DelegatedManager tracked by the BatchTradeExtension.

 ```solidity
 function removeExtension() external override